 Regulations require actuarial fund valuations to be carried out every 3 years.
 Contributions for each employer are set having regard to their individual circumstances.
 Contributions must be set with a view to targeting the Funds solvency (the detailed provisions are set out in the Fund's Funding Strategy Statement).
-The latest valuation, carried out as at 31 March 2016, showed a shortfall for all employers of £690m or 10%.
-Employers are paying additional contributions over 16 years to meet the shortfall.
-For the three year valuation period beginning 1st April 2017 the Council opted to prepay the new future service rate and deficit recovery payments as a single amount in April each year of the 3 year valuation period to 2019/20 in return for a small overall discount.
-The discounted sum paid in April 2018 was £0.930m for the future service rate and £0.567m for the deficit recovery sum.
+The latest valuation, carried out as at 31 March 2019, showed there was a surplus for all employers of £12m or against the Fund's solvency funding target.
+An alternative way of expressing the position is that the Fund's assets were sufficient to cover just over 100% of its liabilities - this percentage is known as the solvency funding level of the Fund.